uptane/uptane-standard/uptane-standard.md

 In order to perform full verification, an ECU SHALL perform the following steps:

 1. Load the repository mapping metadata ({{repo_mapping_meta}}).
-2. Load the latest verified time from the time server, if implemented.
-3. Refresh the top-level metadata for the Director repository, by following the steps in {{refresh_toplevel_metadata}}, for the first repository in the list of repositories in the mapping metadata.
+2. Refresh the top-level metadata for the Director repository, by following the steps in {{refresh_toplevel_metadata}}.
+The first repository listed in the repository mapping metadata is always the Director repository.
-4. If this ECU is a primary ECU, then iterate through the image metadata listed in the Director repository's top-level Targets metadata, and **store** all image metadata.
-The primary ECU SHOULD also ensure that the image metadata from the director repository doesn't contain any ECU identifiers for ECUs not actually present in the vehicle.
-5. If instead this ECU is a secondary ECU, then iterate through the image metadata listed in the Director repository's top-level Targets metadata, and **store** the image metadata listed that includes this secondary ECU's ECU identifier and hardware ID.
+3. Iterate through the image metadata listed in the Director repository's Targets metadata file, and **store** the image metadata this ECU is responsible for verifying.
+A primary ECU is responsible for verifying ALL image metadata; a secondary ECU is responsible for verifying only image metadata that includes its own ECU identifier and hardware ID.
-6. For each image name for which the previous two steps **stored** image metadata, obtain verified image metadata for that image by iterating over each mapping in the repository mapping metadata, in order, and performing the following steps for each mapping:
+4. For all images this ECU is responsible for, look for matching image metadata from other repositories until the threshold listed in the repository mapping metadata is met, **or** until a terminating mapping fails.
+The repository mapping metadata contains a list of mappings that determine which repositories are required to have signed metadata for a particular image.
+For each piece of image metadata this ECU stored in the previous step, iterate through those mappings as follows:
-    1. If the image name does not match the image paths listed in the mapping, skip to the next mapping.
+    1. If the name of the image currently being processed does not match the image paths listed in the current mapping, skip to the next mapping.
-    2. For each repository listed in this mapping, if top-level metadata has not been refreshed for that repository using the process in {{refresh_toplevel_metadata}} in this iteration of the {{full_verification}} procedure, refresh top-level metadata for that repository using the steps in {{refresh_toplevel_metadata}}.
+    2. Following the procedure in {{refresh_toplevel_metadata}}, refresh the top-level metadata for each repository listed in this mapping that has not yet been refreshed during this run-through of full verification.
-    3. For each repository listed in this mapping, perform the procedure in {{resolve_delegations}}, beginning at the top-level Targets metadata in that repository, to find metadata for the image if it exists, and **store** it if it does.
+    3. Attempt to locate metadata for the image currently being processed in each repository listed in this mapping, using the procedure for resolving delegations listed in {{resolve_delegations}}.
-    4. Find the first set of at least X repositories -- where X is the mapping's threshold, and such that the Director repository is in the set -- for which all of the following is true for the stored image metadata for each repository:
+    4. Determine if there is a set of matching metadata (from the metadata located in the previous step) that meets the threshold specified in the current mapping.
+For a set to match, the following criteria MUST be met:
-        1. The non-custom Targets metadata (i.e., length and hashes) of the unencrypted image are the same.
+        * The non-custom metadata of the image (i.e., length and hashes) are identical.
-        2. If listed, the "MUST match" custom Targets metadata (e.g., hardware identifier and release counter) are the same.
+        * If any member of the set contains "MUST match" custom metadata (as described in {{custom_image_metadata}}), all members of the set must have identical "MUST match" custom metadata.
-        3. The ECU Identifier is the same across repositories, for all repositories that list it.
-    5. If there is no such set (of at least the mapping's threshold number of repositories meeting the criteria in the prior step), then check the terminating property on this mapping.
-If the terminating value for this mapping is true, then abort the search for image metadata for this image, discarding metadata **stored** for this image, as there is no verifiable update for it, and proceed to the next image for which there is **stored** image metadata, if any.
-If the terminating value for this mapping is false, continue the search for verified image metadata for this image by continuing to the next mapping, discarding the image metadata for this image from the repositories other than the Director repository.
-7. The image metadata **stored** for each image is now verified.
+        * If the custom metadata from any repository other than the Director contains an ECU identifier, it MUST be the same as the ECU identifier in the Director's custom metadata.
+    5. If a set is found, move on to the next piece of image metadata; the rest of the mappings do not need to be checked.
+If no such set is found, check if the current mapping is a terminating mapping.
+If it is, abort the verification and return an error code indicating the failure.
+    6. If the end of the list of mappings in the repository mapping metadata is reached without finding a set of matching metadata for the image currently being processed, abort the verification and return an error code indicating the failure.

 If any step fails, the ECU MUST return an error code indicating the failure.
 If a check for a specific type of security attack fails (e.g. rollback, freeze, arbitrary software, etc.), the ECU SHOULD return an error code that indicates the type of attack.

+If all of the steps complete without error, full verification of metadata is complete.

 #### How to refresh top-level metadata for a Repository {#refresh_toplevel_metadata}
 1. Download and check the Root metadata file from the repository, following the procedure in {{check_root}}.